-The independent auditors of the Company are PricewaterhouseCoopers LLP, Chartered Professional Accountants ("PwC"), located at 250 Howe Street, 14th Floor, Vancouver, British Columbia, Canada.
+The independent auditors of the Company are PricewaterhouseCoopers LLP, Chartered Professional Accountants ("PwC" or the "Auditors"), located at 250 Howe Street, 14th Floor, Vancouver, British Columbia, Canada.
 PwC were first appointed auditors of the Company on March 28, 2012 by the shareholders of NOVAGOLD Resources Inc. ("NOVAGOLD") prior to the spin out of Trilogy in April 2012.
-The Shareholders will be asked at the Meeting to vote for the appointment of PwC as auditors of the Company until the next annual meeting of the Shareholders of the Company or until a successor is appointed, at a remuneration to be fixed by the Directors upon the recommendation of the Audit Committee.
+The Shareholders will be asked at the Meeting to vote for the appointment of PwC as auditors of the Company until the next annual meeting of the Shareholders of the Company or until a successor is appointed, at a remuneration to be fixed by the Directors upon the recommendation of the Audit Committee of the Board (the "Audit Committee").
 To the Company's knowledge, a representative from PwC will not be present at the Meeting to take questions, although PwC will be permitted to make a statement if it so desires.